 Vector-borne pathogens—or diseases transmitted by primarily ticks, mosquitoes or sandflies—a present a significant health risk to Service Member readiness and lethality as well as public health.
-USAMRD-G surveils vector-borne disease in arthropod populations, providing specimens for pathogen discovery efforts to partner organizations like public health entities,
+WRAIR E-ME surveils vector-borne disease in arthropod populations, providing specimens for pathogen discovery efforts to partner organizations like public health entities,

 U.S. European Command, the